African Americans: Mental health

 African Americans have several barriers for accessing mental health services.
 Counseling has been frowned upon and distant in utility and proximity to many people in the African American community.
 In 2004, a qualitative research study explored the disconnect with African Americans and mental health.
 The study was conducted as a semi-structured discussion which allowed the focus group to express their opinions and life experiences.
 The results revealed a couple key variables that create barriers for many African American communities to seek mental health services such as the stigma, lack of four important necessities; trust, affordability, cultural understanding and impersonal services.

 Historically, many African American communities did not seek counseling because religion was a part of the family values.
 African American who have a faith background are more likely to seek prayer as a coping mechanism for mental issues rather than seeking professional mental health services.
 In 2015 a study concluded, African Americans with high value in religion are less likely to utilize mental health services compared to those who have low value in religion.

-Most counseling approaches are westernized and do not fit within the African American culture.
+In the United States, counseling approaches are based on the experience of White Americans and do not fit within the African American culture.
 African American families tend to resolve concerns within the family, and it is viewed by the family as a strength.
 On the other hand, when African Americans seek counseling, they face a social backlash and are criticized.
 They may be labeled "crazy", viewed as weak, and their pride is diminished.
 Because of this, many African Americans instead seek mentorship within communities they trust.

 Terminology is another barrier in relation to African Americans and mental health.
 There is more stigma on the term psychotherapy versus counseling.
 In one study, psychotherapy is associated with mental illness whereas counseling approaches problem-solving, guidance and help.
 More African Americans seek assistance when it is called counseling and not psychotherapy because it is more welcoming within the cultural and community.
 Counselors are encouraged to be aware of such barriers for the well-being of African American clients.
 Without cultural competency training in health care, many African Americans go unheard and misunderstood.

-Although suicide is a top-10 cause of death for men overall in the US, it is not a top-10 cause of death for Black men.
+In 2021, African Americans had the third highest suicide rate trailing American Indians/Alaska Natives and White Americans.
+However, African Americans had the second highest increase of its suicide rate from 2011 to 2021, growing 58%.
+As of 2024, suicide is the second leading cause of death among African-Americans between the ages of 15 and 24, with Black men being four times more likely to kill themselves than Black women.